 Level 1 Joker Training for Community Action

-***TONYC prefers that participants attend the workshop days in full.
+***As this training includes collaborative projects, TONYC prefers that participants attend the days in full.

 Location: Long Island City, Queens (Address will be sent to workshop participants)